AntonBL/antonbl.github.io/about.md

 As a result, I jumped into the business world securing a job with [Nous Group](http://www.nousgroup.com/au/), a leading Australian management consulting firm.
 Whilst I enjoyed my time there and worked with some incredible people, I found that the focus on public policy was not for me and I decided to take a well deserved break.

 Packing up in December 2013, I travelled through Australia visiting friends and family for 4 months and then finally setting off to South East Asia.
-I travelled for about 6 months through Singapore, Malaysia, Vietnam and Laos.
+I travelled for about 6 months through Singapore, Malaysia, Vietnam, Laos and Thailand.
 I subsequently rented a place in Hanoi and lived there for about 9 months working online, studying Vietnamese and picking other skills such as motorcycle repairs and R programming.

 I am now back in Adelaide looking to pursue a career as a data scientist.
 On the side, I am working on building an escape room and puzzle design business.